I am interested in combinatorics and geometry. I particularly like incidence geometry and Euclidean Ramsey theory.

 We obtain new upper and lower bounds on the number of unit perimeter triangles spanned by points in the plane.
 We also establish improved bounds in the special case where the point set is a section of the integer grid.

-Published in Discrete & Computational Geometry, or see the original Arxiv Preprint.
+Published in Discrete & Computational Geometry, or see the original Arxiv preprint.

 We prove a Bakry-Émery generalization of a theorem of Petersen and Wilhelm, that closed minimal hypersurfaces in a complete manifold with a suitable curvature bound must intersect.
 We then prove splitting theorems of Croke-Kleiner type for manifolds bounded by hypersurfaces obeying Bakry-Émery curvature bounds.

-Published in the Journal of Mathematical Physics, or see the original Arxiv Preprint.
+Published in the Journal of Mathematical Physics, or see the original Arxiv preprint.

 We give a rigorous computer-assisted proof that a triangle has a periodic billiard path when all its angles are at most 112.3 degrees.
 This nears the apparent boundary for computerized methods occuring at 112.5 degrees.

-Reviewed Version, or see the original Arxiv Preprint.
+Reviewed Version, or see the original Arxiv preprint.
 Featured in Quanta Magazine.

 This page contains a list of point sets that form many unit distance pairs.
 They were found using a 'gravity' algorithm.